alexpreynolds/biostar-handbook-web/book/README.md

 Use Markdown, we use LeanPub and they have a modified, extended version of Markup called Markua: http://markua.com/

-The actual book is published from another repository where we sync the files.
+The actual book is published from another repository where we sync these files into.